 This guide aims at offering a quick-start on how to access the data sets provided by m6AConquer database.
-The results provided by m6AConquer consist two parts: m6A site calling results and IDR analysis-based integration result.
+The results provided by m6AConquer consist two parts: Multi-Omics data framework and IDR analysis-based integration result.
 We will show you how to load and extract data from the downloaded files sequentially.

-m6AConquer provides both MultiAssayExperiment (multi-omics) and SummarizedExperiment (single-omics) files for sharing quantitative m6A data.
-The MultiAssayExperiment (MAE) files contain the SummarizedExperiement (SE) for both site summary and expression level.
+m6AConquer provides MultiAssayExperiment (multi-omics), SummarizedExperiment (single-omics) and RaggedExperiment (single-omics) files for sharing quantitative m6A data.
+The MultiAssayExperiment (MAE) contains 4 types of omics data: m6A methylome, transcriptomics, genetic variants, and alernative splicing data.
 You are free to use any of them.

 suppressWarnings(suppressPackageStartupMessages(library(SummarizedExperiment)))